 While I acknowledge we are in a system that requires grades to be handed out, I also recognize our power to be "in but not of" (Harney and Moten) this institutional practice.
 And so, I actively wrestle with the tension between the institutional obligation to assign a final grade and the knowledge that this type of assessment can cause harm.
-My primary goals for this course are that learners maintain a genuine curiosity about the course material, and grow their critical thinking and scholarship.
+My primary goals for this course are that learners maintain a genuine curiosity about the course material, and grow their critical thinking and scholarship on the broad topic of Education & Society.
 As such, I hope that learners do not worry about their final grade, and focus on learning at their own pace.

 To assuage some of this grade-anxiety and also in acknowledgement of the market value of grades, I offer a minimum final grade of B to all learners who participate in all course discussions and activities, and complete and submit scholarly artifacts for each module.
 While this is a relatively less meaningful assessment, it is a transparent measure that learners can keep track of.
 Within this scope, I anticipate that many students will receive an A for their active participation in, and meaningful contributions to the course.
 However, the more meaningful assessments I offer will be through individual feedback and relational conversations.
 Note that coursework will be graded as complete/incomplete and will typically include dialogic feedback from me - a letter grade will only be assigned for your final grade.
-Additionally, if any one of your course submissions could be significantly improved by adding depth of analysis, engaging more with core material, and/or making other major revisions, you will receive an opportunity to re-submit your work.
-In instances where I request a 'revise & resubmit', I will mark your work as 'incomplete' until I review your revised submission.
-Revising our work is an important part of scholarship, and allows us a chance to further develop our ideas and questions.